Madonna as a gay icon: Discussions

-On lesbianism
+Lesbianism

-Mark Bego commented that her exploration of traditional gender roles helped make lesbianism acceptable to mainstream society.
+Mark Bego commented that her exploration of traditional gender roles helped make lesbianism more acceptable to mainstream society, in various cultural contours.
 In a 1989 article for Gay Community News, Sydney Pokorny refers the duo Madonna and Sandra Bernhard that inspired such devotion from lesbians.

-Lucy O'Brien cited an editor from Lesbian-targeted magazine Diva whom described "Madonna became meaningful in the early nineties with that lesbian chic thing [...]
+Lucy O'Brien cited an editor from lesbian-targeted magazine Diva whom described "Madonna became meaningful in the early nineties with that lesbian chic thing ...
 There was a hunger to see ourselves reflected in popular culture, and she made us visible".
 Writer Thomas Dyja in New York, New York, New York (2022), also lumped the public dilliance between Madonna and Bernhard along with Martina Navratilova and k.d. lang for ushering the lesbian chic.
 Torie Osborn, executive director of National LGBTQ Task Force asserted: "[She's] the first major woman pop star who's out and proud and fine about it.
 It signals a whole new era of possibility for celebrities".
 Osborn also credited k.d. lang in bringing a new peak for Lipstick lesbian.
 An author described Madonna, as the archetypal femme lesbian, regarded both the champion of sexual feminism and the pirate of traditional lesbian feminist lifestyles.

 Madonna sparked again conversations after kissing Christina Aguilera and Britney Spears at the 2003 MTV Video Music Awards.
-Her kiss with Spears became then the most searched picture on internet, according to Semana.
-Their kiss have been replicated numerous times, including by Israeli activists in 2019, to celebrate Madonna's arrival at the Eurovision Song Contest and to show that "love break down barriers".
-In popular culture, celebrities such as Kylie Jenner have recreated the scene as well.
+Their kiss have been replicated numerous times, including by Israeli activists in 2019, to celebrate Madonna's arrival at the Eurovision Song Contest and to show that "love break down barriers", and in popular culture by celebrities like Kylie Jenner.